arjanfrans/strict-errors/README.md

 [![devDependency Status](https://david-dm.org/arjanfrans/strict-errors/dev-status.svg)](https://david-dm.org/arjanfrans/strict-errors#info=devDependencies)

 This module provides a simple framework for defining your own errors.
-Error that you define can double as a documentation about errors.
+Error that you define can double as a documentation.

 ## Installation